tcampbe/NG421_wk2_day2_ToDoApp_2/README.md

 ## Intro
 This project is our Todo app as we should have completed it from the last project.
 We are now going to continue building it out to practice the skills we've learned this week.
+We need to break up our app into components.
+We need to share data between those components with a service.
 We have a senstive situation in allowing users to delete todos.
 We need to confirm that they really want the delete to happen.
 A modal to the rescue.

 ## Setup